css-materials/course-site/content/setup/git/git-with-rstudio/index.md

   * a Git repository  --linked to a remote GitHub repository-- in this case this isn't automatic: we still need to link it up
   * an RStudio Project

 Now, you need to initiate the "upstream" or "tracking" relationship by adding a remote.
-In RStudio, go to *Tools > Shell* and do this, substituting the example URL for your GitHub repo:
+In RStudio, go to *Tools > Shell* and do this, substituting the example URL for your GitHub repo (use the line for HTTPS or SSH, not both):
 * HTTPS
         ```bash
         git remote add origin https://github.com/brinsab/myrepo.git
         ```
-* SSH
+* (or) SSH
         ```bash
         git remote add origin git@github.com:brinasab/myrepo.git
         ```
-* Download all the files from the online GitHub repository (possibly just README.md, at this point).
+* Download all the files from the online GitHub repository (possibly just README.md, at this point)
     ```bash
     git pull origin main
     ```